MeyerTalon/blackjack-player-analysis/resources/notes.md

 - One question that arose during development was how to classify players.
 Obviously there is player style; aggressive, conservative, or neutral.
 But then there's betting size and player strategy as well.
 Is this player a low roller, medium roller, or high roller (whale)?
 Is this player following a particular strategy like PBS?
 Is it likely that this player is card counting?
 - Dealer will hit on soft 17.
+- **Assumption**: The players will not care what the previous players were dealt, this will allow us to have the player agents act asynchronously speeding up dataset generation.

+## Decision Tree Brainstorm

+- Have user select player and round at which to start the decision tree, grow from there
+-